-The accuracy of the Hamilton Microlab CORE96 head is evident with intra-well CV that is comparable to commercial information.
+The accuracy of the Hamilton Microlab CORE96 head is evident with intra-well CV that are comparable to commercial information.
 While conductive and pressure based liquid level detection offer advantages of error detection during pipetting error and automatic detection of liquid level, this has been found to trigger spurious errors and is not necessary to maintain practical levels of accuracy.
-When applied with HMH96, the expected CV with 50 $\mu$ L tips in surface empty mode to dispense 5 $\mu$ L, or 300 $\mu$ L tips to dispense 100 $\mu$ L in surface empty or jet empty modes is approximately ~2%, which is comparable to manual multi-channel pipetting.
-For volumes at approximately 2 $\mu$ L, a CV ~5% could be achieved with a pre-existing volume (Figure 5).
-As a precautionary stage, it is ideal to prime tips by aspiration and dispensing to the same vessel as the first stage of each sequence.
-We found that for low volume pipetting, a 2 $\mu$ L excess volume may provide a minor increase in consistency.
+When applied with HMH96, the expected CV with 50 μL tips in surface empty mode to dispense 5 μL, or 300 μL tips to dispense 100 μL in surface empty or jet empty modes is approximately ~2%, which is comparable to manual multi-channel pipetting.
+For volumes at approximately 2 μL, a CV ~5% could be achieved with a pre-existing volume (Figure 5).
+As a precautionary stage it is ideal to prime tips by aspiration and dispensing to the same vessel as the first stage of each sequence.
+We found that for low volume pipetting, a 2 μL excess volume may provide a minor increase in consistency.
 We also found that removing air transport volume and retraction, which can add several seconds to each aspiration-dispense cycle, does not reduce accuracy of pipetting, and with no visible leakage of liquid when handling aqueous or DMSO solvents.
 To reduce chance of dislodging cells in cell-based assays, the dispense rate of the surface empty method was also decreased; it is not recommended to employ jet empty methods for seeding or adding treatment or fixatives to cell layers.